By carrying out research and using their findings to solve problems, soil scientists help to sustain biological infrastructures across the world

 - Jobs are available throughout the UK in universities and voluntary, public, governmental and private sector organisations.

-- environmental science;
+- environmental science

-- physical geography;
+- physical geography

 Several UK universities offer postgraduate qualifications and research opportunities in soil science, including:

-- Aberystwyth University;
+- Aberystwyth University

-- Cranfield University;
+- Cranfield University

-- Lancaster University;
+- Lancaster University

-- the University of Aberdeen;
+- The University of Edinburgh

-- the University of Edinburgh;
+- University of Aberdeen

-- the University of Reading.
+- University of Reading.

-You will need to show evidence of the following:
+You'll need to show evidence of the following:

-- the ability to plan and conduct research and carry out experimental practical work;
+- the ability to plan and conduct research and carry out experimental practical work

-- logical thinking;
+- logical thinking

-- competence in data collection and analysis;
+- competence in data collection and analysis

-- communication skills, oral and written;
+- communication skills, oral and written

-- the ability to identify and solve problems;
+- the ability to identify and solve problems

-- presentation and report-writing skills;
+- presentation and report-writing skills

-- time management skills;
+- time management skills

-- the ability to work independently as well as in a team;
+- the ability to work independently as well as in a team

-- IT skills;
+- IT skills

-- an understanding of health and safety in the workplace.
+- an understanding of health and safety in the workplace

-Field workers are normally required to hold a full, clean driving licence.
+- a full, clean driving licence.

 Try to gain as much related experience as possible through coursework and vacation or voluntary work, particularly in practical, soil-related field work, such as sampling and surveying, or laboratory work.

-- environmental protection and management;
+- environmental consultancy

-- education and research;
+- public education centre

 - Institute of Biological, Environmental and Rural Sciences (IBERS)